Equivariant toric geometry and Euler-Maclaurin formulae

 \begin{rem} The inclusion $\bb{Q}[x_1,\dots,x_r] \subset (\Lambda_\bT)_{\bb{Q}}[x_1,\dots,x_r]$ induces the natural map

-which is an isomorphism relating parts (a) and (c) above, see Lemma \ref{SRnew} and compare also with \cite{F2}[Lecture13, Lem.2.2 and Rem.2.7].
+which is an isomorphism relating parts (a) and (c) above, see Lemma \ref{SRnew} and compare also with \cite{AF}[Chapter 8].
 Note that in (a) and (b) the $(\Lambda_\bT)_{\bb{Q}}$-algebra structure of $H^*_\bT(X;\bb{Q})$ is not explicitly mentioned, but follows then from relation (\ref{alg}) (compare also with \cite{CLS}[Sect.12.4]).

 In the context of a complete simplicial toric variety $X=X_\Sigma$ there is also no difference between the rational equivariant (co)homology ring and the corresponding rational equivariant Chow ring of $X$ (see \cite{Br2}[Sect.5]).
 Finally note that by \eqref{ki} one has that $c^1_\bT(\bC_{\chi^m})\mapsto 0$ under the natural map $H^*_\bT(X;\bb{Q}) \to H^*(X;\bb{Q})$ obtained by forgetting the $\bT$-action. \end{rem}